e-aditi/E-Aditi/README.md

 ### Hi there!
 I am Aditi 👋
-- B.Tech Computer Science Engineering student.
-I enjoy learning new things 😄.
+- B.Tech Computer Science Engineering Grad 2023; I enjoy learning new things 😄.
 - And yes, in this github page, I update all the new things I learn, try and experiment.
 - I draw too! - https://e-aditi.github.io/building-blocks/